sajalverma17/expense-extractor/frontend/README.md

-# ExpenseExtractor
+# Setup

-Expense extractor pulls a sum of expenses from my bank account based on keywords.
-Built with Angular15.
+Built with Node version 18, uses with Angular 15.

 ## Development server